 - sensor cooking for convenience

 - LED cooktop lights

-This little microwave has a whopping 23 presets programs for convenience!
-The control panel is located inside the microwave, giving it an ultra-clean, look that effortlessly blends with the surrounding kitchen.
-Furthermore, unlike most over-the-range microwaves, that come with 300 CFM ventilation, this Whirlpool microwave comes with 400 CFM ventilation.
+This little microwave has a whopping 23 preset programs for convenience!
+The control panel is located inside the microwave, giving it an ultra-clean look that effortlessly blends with the surrounding kitchen.
+Furthermore, unlike most over-the-range microwaves that come with 300 CFM ventilation, this Whirlpool microwave comes with 400 CFM ventilation.

-Though this microwave is super slim and sleek, it is still tall enough to hold a full sized glass, large dinner plates, bowls and casserole dishes.
+Though this microwave is super slim and sleek, it's still tall enough to hold a full sized glass, large dinner plates, bowls, and casserole dishes.
 It also comes in five colors: black stainless steel, fingerprint-resistant stainless steel, sunset bronze, black, or white.
-The tap-to-open door means no handle sticking out, and their trademarked CleanRelease Non-Stick Interior ensures quick clean up.
+The tap-to-open door means there's no handle sticking out, and their trademarked CleanRelease Non-Stick Interior ensures quick clean up.

 6) Best Microwave Drawer: Sharp SMD2470ASY

-Our top Sharp microwave drawer pick is the 24-inch SMD2470ASY with a 1.2 cu-ft capacity and a 1,000 Watts cooking power.
+Our top Sharp microwave drawer pick is the 24-inch SMD2470ASY with a 1.2 cu-ft capacity and 1,000 Watts of cooking power.
 The low-profile design of the SMD2470ASY allows it to match a wide range of kitchen styles.
-It can be installed along the wall, or in your kitchen island or peninsula.
+It can be installed along the wall or in your kitchen island or peninsula.
 As we mentioned above, microwave drawers are great for households with older people, kids, or those with limited mobility.
-All the buttons, features, and functions are easy to reach, and the control panel is at an easy-to-ready 45-degree angle.
+All the buttons, features, and functions are easy to reach, and the control panel is at an easy-to-read 45-degree angle.